tarunreddy8689/Reddy_react_portfolio/Reddy-React-main/README.md

-# 💻 Reddy Desai — Portfolio Website
+# 💻 Reddy React — Portfolio Website
 Welcome to my personal portfolio website built with **React.js**, **Framer Motion**, and **modern UI design** principles.
 It showcases my work, projects, skills, and journey as a developer passionate about **Frontend Development, and Web Technologies**.